mjstealey/irods-provider-galera/hugo-docs/content/init-galera.md

-checking whether to build shared libraries... yes checking whether to build static libraries... yes checking for gcc... (cached) gcc
+checking whether to build shared libraries... yes checking whether to build static libraries... yes checking for gcc... (cached) gcc checking whether we are using the GNU C compiler... (cached) yes checking whether gcc accepts -g... (cached) yes checking for gcc option to accept ISO C89... (cached) none needed checking dependency style of gcc... (cached) gcc3 checking for mysqlbin...
 ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: NO)
 which: no mysqltest in (/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin)
 dirname: missing operand
-Try 'dirname --help' for more information. checking whether we are using the GNU C compiler... (cached) yes checking whether gcc accepts -g... (cached) yes checking for gcc option to accept ISO C89... (cached) none needed checking dependency style of gcc... (cached) gcc3 checking for mysqlbin... checking for mysql_config... /usr/bin/mysql_config checking for MySQL libraries... yes
+Try 'dirname --help' for more information. checking for mysql_config... /usr/bin/mysql_config checking for MySQL libraries... yes
-configure: setting libdir to mysql plugin dir /usr/lib64/mysql/plugin checking for pcre-config... /usr/bin/pcre-config checking for PCRE - version &gt;= 1...
+configure: setting libdir to mysql plugin dir /usr/lib64/mysql/plugin checking for pcre-config... /usr/bin/pcre-config checking for PCRE - version >= 1...
 8.32 checking for the pthreads library -lpthread... yes checking for joinable pthread attribute...
 PTHREAD_CREATE_JOINABLE checking if more special flags are required for pthreads... no